Shop By Category

 As we age, there often comes a point where managing a home on our own becomes difficult.
 Although it is common for people to move to a care facility where they can get help with daily needs, more and more often people are choosing to stay in their homes.

-But for many aging adults, this isn’t a favored option.
-Many people prefer staying in a familiar place, in the home space they’ve created for themselves and where they feel most comfortable.
-In fact, according to AgingInPlace.org, 77% of adults 50 and older want to remain in their homes for the long term.
+It’s no surprise why this option is appealing.
+Aging in place allows you to stay in a familiar place, in the home space you’ve created for yourself and where you feel most comfortable.
+If aging in place sounds like a good idea to you, you’re not alone.
+According to AgingInPlace.org, 77% of adults 50 and older want to remain in their homes for the long term.
 That’s why, over the past several years, the idea of “aging in place” has grown in popularity.

 To help us explore this topic, we chatted with Liz Sudberry, Director of Client Experience at TheKey of Ohio, the largest premium provider of in-home care in North America.
 Sudberry and her team are passionate about helping older adults live well in their own homes as they age.

 Aging in place is simply the idea of staying in your current home, or the home of your choosing, as you get older.
 Rather than moving into a senior living community, assisted living facility, or nursing home, many older adults opt to age in a place that’s familiar and live more on their own terms.
 The U.S. Centers for Disease Control and Prevention defines aging in place as: “the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level.”
 But that doesn’t necessarily mean living alone or just with a partner who’s also aging.
 Part of aging in place, for many, means bringing in help to ensure they receive the support and care they need—whether that’s a person to help with cleaning, running errands, home maintenance, or healthcare needs.
 Because another part of aging in place is being prepared for the changes that occur in your life as you age.